appleraincoat/tp/docs/DeveloperGuide.md

     * 1a3.
 Steps 1a1 to 1a2 repeats until the command input is valid.

   * Use case resumes from step 2.

-      Use case ends.

 <div style="page-break-after: always;"></div>